niosega/OpaquePredicateJava/README.md

 Collberg, Thomborson and Low have written that the more a code has branching, the more it looks "real".
 It may also be a good idea to include standard library calls to look more "real".
 This part is in fact way more difficult than chossing a good opaque predicate, because it relies on human perception of code, and two differents persons may have two different perceptions.

+# Tests
+For now, I only test the obfuscation with basic Java programs that I write myself.
+A better solution would be to choose a open source project of a correct size and compare the result of the original program and of the obfuscated program.

 [1] https://www.researchgate.net/publication/37987523_A_Taxonomy_of_Obfuscating_Transformations